vdrvar/medical_image_search/README.md

 - **Normal**
 - **Viral Pneumonia**

-The project assumes you download the 4 folders with images from Kaggle and place them in a designated folder called `data\`.
+The project assumes you download the 4 folders with images from Kaggle and place them in a designated folder called `data/`.

 ## Setup